-This portfolio is a tool which allows you as candidate to demonstrate the skills which are fundamental to all those working within a Trading Standards environment, and provides evidence of those skills which can be assessed against an objective framework of assessment criteria.
+This portfolio is a tool which allows you as a candidate to demonstrate the skills which are fundamental to all those working within a Trading Standards environment, and provides evidence of these skills which can be assessed by another competent professional against an objective framework of assessment criteria.

-You are expected to undertake the portfolio by undertaking a role in Trading Standards, or any similar, work context.
+You are expected to complete the portfolio by undertaking a role in a Trading Standards, or any similar, work context.
 All work carried out should be of a sufficient standard and must provide evidence which is capable of being assessed and verified against the skills outcomes and assessment criteria.